tonyelhabr/cod_snd/README.md

 -   `paper/`: arXiv formatted paper about team momentum in CoD SnD.
--   `presentation/`: My initial work prior to the `paper/`.
-Some of the ideas were carried over the paper.
-Valorant data was explored in addition to CoD SnD data.
 -   `research/`: Reference papers.
--   `plots/`: Plots for the presentation.
 -   `scripts/`: Data retrieval and cleaning for CoD SnD and Valorant.
 -   `data/`: Data retrieved by scripts.
 Main data is `cod_rounds.csv`.